Getting Your Hydration On

 Also, and this is big- drinking water makes getting blood work easier!
 Water fattens up our veins and makes them easier to find - especially when it comes to fasting labs.
-I was told by multiple phlebotomists to drink 24 ounces before any and all blood work because it makes withdrawing blood more easy for them and the withdraw of my blood less painful for me.
+I was told by multiple phlebotomists to drink 24 ounces before any and all blood work because it makes withdrawing blood easier for them and the withdrawal of my blood less painful for me.
 Also, many medications cause dehydration and the majority of people don't drink enough water.

 My Hydration Go-To’s

-Call me weird, I don't care, but I actually measure how many ounces certain glasses in my kitchen hold (it takes all of two seconds with a measuring cup) and it makes it easy for me keep track.
-For instance - I know that one of my glasses hold 20 ounces and a certain glass hold 5 ounces of water, each.
-Every morning while I'm waiting for my morning coffee to brew, I fill up that 5 ounce glass with water, three separate times - and to do because you can down five ounces of water in a few gulps.
+Call me weird, I don't care, but I actually measure how many ounces certain glasses in my kitchen hold (it takes all of two seconds with a measuring cup) and it makes it easy for me to keep track.
+For instance - I know that one of my glasses holds 20 ounces and a certain glass holds 5 ounces of water, each.
+Every morning while I'm waiting for my morning coffee to brew, I fill up that 5-ounce glass with water, three separate times - and to do because you can down five ounces of water in a few gulps.
 By the time my morning coffee is finished brewing, I've already downed 15 ounces of water.
 Not a bad way to start the day!

 If my water intake is off, I feel it - I’m more tired, my skin is dry, I feel bloated and not to get too personal but my bathroom habits suffer.